StuntsPT/bp2020/docs/classes/class07.md

 ### When is a PCA useful?

-* If data simplification is required (reduce computational time)
+* If data simplification is required
 * If variables are highly correlated <!-- .element: class="fragment" data-fragment-index="1" -->
-* If dealing with 3 or higher dimensional data <!-- .element: class="fragment" data-fragment-index="2" -->
+* If dealing with 3 dimensional or higher data <!-- .element: class="fragment" data-fragment-index="2" -->

 ---